 However, after two weeks of heavy fighting, the Germans broke through and kept moving towards Egypt.

-The Allied forces were forced to retreat, allowing the Afrika Korps to quickly capture a series of towns, including Tobruk after only a short period of fighting between the 17th – 21st of June 1942.
+The Allied troops were forced to retreat, allowing the Afrika Korps to quickly capture a series of towns, including Tobruk after only a short period of fighting between the 17th and 21st of June 1942.

 Rommel reached the border of Egypt at El Alamein and was finally forced to halt when he lost the First Battle of El Alamein in July 1942.